 A student member may participate in one Job Readiness Skill Contest and one Job Readiness Leadership Contest OR a student member may participate in one Job Readiness Skill Contest and one SkillsUSA Leadership Contest (i.e. Job Interview, Prepared Speech, Extemporaneous Speaking, Opening & Closing Ceremonies, Chapter Business Procedure or Quiz Bowl).

 All participants must meet requirements set forth by the Secondary Schools Associations.

 All participants must be accompanied by one or more school officials.

-In all contests, 1st through 6th place secondary AND postsecondary students will be recognized with SkillsUSA certificates and medals (1st, 2nd & 3rd) or ribbons (4th, 5th & 6th).
+In all contests, 1st through 6th place secondary AND postsecondary students will be recognized with SkillsUSA medals (1st, 2nd & 3rd) or ribbons (4th, 5th & 6th).

 In all contests, the top 3 secondary and the top 3 postsecondary contestants qualify for the State contest.

 Click on the contest name for specific guidelines.